...

 So there seems to be a fruitful relationship between supply and demand, but then practical concerns often throw a spanner in the works.
 Finding candidates in countries where you don't speak the language, for example, is no easy task.
 Moreover, there are a lot of practicalities: registering foreigners, helping them with housing, helping them get a bank account...
 Things that the average HR department does not know much about.

 Igor Van Assche saw the gap in the market.
 In 2007, he founded Link2Europe, a recruitment company that works exclusively with foreign temporary workers for Belgian companies.
-"Since its inception, we have been the only one exclusively serving this niche in the labor market," says General Manager Natascha Nagels.
-"There are competitor companies that also supply foreign workers, but for us this is our core business.
-We also do not do secondment or subcontracting, we supply international personnel on a temporary basis or immediately via a permanent contract.
+"Since its inception, we are the only one exclusively serving this niche in the labor market," says Igor.
+"There are competitor companies that also provide foreign workers, but for us this is our core business.
+We also do not do secondment or subcontracting, we supply international personnel on a temporary basis or immediately through a permanent contract.
 Period."

-That process begins even before they actually start work at their new employer.
-Nails: "Candidates are helped with the documents they need to apply for in their home country.
-The day before they start, we receive them personally at the office, go over their employment contract, make sure they have a bank account, that they are affiliated with a health insurance fund, that they have a social security number, that they are registered with the social security office...
+That process begins even before they actually start working for their new employer.
+Igor: "Candidates are helped with the documents they need to apply for in their home country.
+The day before they start, we receive them in person at the office, go over their employment contract, make sure they have a bank account, that they are affiliated with a health insurance fund, that they have a social security number, that they are registered with the social security office...
 This is also necessary: due to the language law in our country, many legally required documents are only available in Dutch or French.
 Well, that doesn't help you much as a Pole or Bulgarian."

 Help integrate